JohnAustinDev/xulsword/ReadMe.md

 The PHP extension brings libxulsword's API into php.

 ##Compilation and use
-Compile the extension by going to the phpsword directory and running:
+Compile the extension by going to the `xulsword/Cpp/phpsword` directory and running:

     $ phpize
     $ ./configure